 - Responsible use of alcohol is permitted between 5pm and 10pm within your camping area

 Activities Fort Rodd Hill & Fisgard Lighthouse National Historic Sites offer many activities to keep you busy and having fun!

 Within the fort:

 - Explore the fort and step inside the oldest lighthouse on Canada’s west coast

-- Check-out our Artist in Residence Program (June to mid September) and participate in one of the Tuesday workshops
+- Check-out our summer Artist in Residence Program

-- Play with new high tech GPSpy Explora or the lighthouse state-of-the-art navigational video game
+- Play with the state-of-the-art navigational video game at the lighthouse

 - Go bird and wildlife watching